ideav/Ideav/README.md

 ### IdeaV

-The project implements the Quintet data model approach: you store your data as a list of indexed and linked values.
+The project implements the Quintet data model approach: it stores your data as a list of indexed and linked values (and you never need to know it).

 The application consists of the following parts:
  - the core - a PHP-script